yhan337-alt/Making-journal/journal-pages/week-09.md

 Another key piece of feedback was that the transition between the Black Box experience and the Transparent Accumulation System was still unclear.
 One tutor suggested that the second stage of the system needs to be more explicitly connected to the sensory experience in the Black Box, as currently the relationship between the two feels disconnected.

 Through this feedback, I realised that although I had previously received mostly positive responses from peers, I had not fully identified issues in clarity and user understanding.
+As a result, I plan to simplify the response options and strengthen the connection between the Black Box experience and the bead accumulation system in future iterations.
 This session highlighted the importance of simplifying instructions and strengthening the conceptual and experiential link between the two systems.

+---

+## Independent Study